Tarrasch/ravens-test/README.markdown

       'right')],
     30)

-Also, please note that my answer for problem 1 is 6.
+My answer for problem 1 is 6.
 I discussed this with a couple of friends and they seemed to agree that 4 is more likely for many reasons.
 However, my program says 6 and here is it's motivation

     --------------------------------------------------------
     Solution to problem 1 is: